 Unlike project charters, your project poster is a living document.
 Update it as you explore your problem space, challenge assumptions, validate solutions, gather feedback, and course-correct before you move forward.

 Project posters get filled out over the course of several sessions with your team, so don't worry about doing it all in one go.
 In the first session, focus on defining the problem space.
-Then share it with your stakeholders as early as possible to get their feedback, which you'll incorporate in future sessions as your project develops.
+Then share it with your project sponsors as early as possible to get their feedback, which you'll incorporate in future sessions as your project develops.

 The poster is split into 3 parts to support this evolution: